 Radon is a radioactive gas found naturally in the environment —with no visible color, odor, or taste.
 If not addressed promptly, in enclosed spaces radon can reach dangerously high levels.
 Exposure to radon gas can severely affect your health.
 It is the leading cause of lung cancer in non-smokers.

-The Radostat operates only when needed, prioritizing energy efficiency and indoor air quality.
+In order to prioritize energy efficiency and indoor air quality, the Radostat operates only when needed.
 If high radon levels are detected, the device will trigger an air exchange in your home to pull radon-infused air outdoors and redistribute fresh, new, treated air back into your home.

 There are short-term and long-term radon test kits available.